Cassandra Cain: Batman and the Outsiders

 Cassandra was a part of the latest Outsiders team, alongside Batman, Black Lightning, Katana, and Signal.

 Batman: The Joker War Zone

-In this anthology comic, Cassandra and Stephanie Brown fight the Hench Master in Bludhaven.
+In this anthology comic, Cassandra and Stephanie Brown fight the Hench Master in Blüdhaven.
 At the end of the story, both she and Stephanie reclaim the Bat symbol and Cass's costume becomes very similar to her previous Batgirl costume.
 In Infinite Frontier #0, Barbara Gordon – now primarily operating as Oracle again – explains to Huntress that Stephanie and Cass share the Batgirl title, but that she reserves the right to occasionally suit up as Batgirl in future.